Rebeka Njau: Ripples in the Pool (1975)

 In 1964, Njau won a prize in an East African novel competition with her manuscript Alone with the Fig Tree.
 Following substantial revisions, it was published as Ripples in the Pool by TransAfrica Press in 1975.
 TransAfrica went bankrupt shortly afterwards, and Njau contacted Henry Chakava, editor of Heinemann Educational Books East Africa, to see if the novel could be republished.
 A subedited edition appeared in the African Writers Series in 1978.

 The novel tells the story of Selina, a prostitute living in the city who is a modern, independent woman.
-She decides to marry a younger lover, Gikere, and they move to his village.
-Selina miscarries and Gikere's mother, who had little respect for her already, calls her 'an infertile witch'.
+She decides to marry her younger lover, Gikere, and they move to his village.
+Selina miscarries and Gikere's mother, who had little respect for her already, calls her "an infertile witch".
 Gikere responds by trying to assert authority in the relationship by beating Selina.
 As she becomes more isolated, Selina turns her sexual desires towards Gikere's younger sister, Gaciru.
 She experiences a mental breakdown and tries to hang herself, before strangling Gaciru in her sleep.
-The novel ends with Selina as a 'stray woman' wandering the countryside.
+The novel ends with Selina as a "stray woman" wandering the countryside.

-At least one reviewer was left confused by the rapid shifts in plot and point of view, but writing in 1982 Frank Birbalsingh concludes: "...it is clear that Njau is continuing the tradition of social realism, established in the modern African novel by Achebe's Things Fall Apart, updated by Armah's The Beautyful Ones are not yet Born, and made politically significant in the most recent writings of Ngugi wa Thiong'o."Ripples in the pool is considered the first Kenyan novel, and for many the first African novel, to both portray lesbian relationships and treat lesbianism sensitively.
-The author reported that readers believed that it 'wasn't her' because of its subject matter.
+At least one reviewer was left confused by the rapid shifts in plot and point of view, but writing in 1982 Frank Birbalsingh concludes: "...it is clear that Njau is continuing the tradition of social realism, established in the modern African novel by Achebe's Things Fall Apart, updated by Armah's The Beautyful Ones are not yet Born, and made politically significant in the most recent writings of Ngugi wa Thiong'o."Ripples in the Pool is considered the first Kenyan novel, and for many the first African novel, to both portray lesbian relationships and treat lesbianism sensitively.
+The author reported that readers believed that it "wasn't her" because of its subject matter.

 The Sacred Seed (2003)

-Njau's second novel was published in 2003.The Sacred Seed is described by Alex Wanjala as a quasi-autobiographical novel that brings together elements of social realism and the supernatural.
+Njau's second novel was published in 2003.
+The Sacred Seed is described by Alex Wanjala as a quasi-autobiographical novel that brings together elements of social realism and the supernatural.
 He views the novel as Njau's attempt to expose the malaise in contemporary Kenyan society and its roots in patriarchal relations that stem from both the pre-colonial and colonial periods.

 In the words of The Daily Nation, the author "delves into the minds of her characters to reveal the psychological wounds they have suffered under patriarchy and dictatorship and their determination to heal the society. ...
 The narrator presents the destruction of the resourcefulness of women in the traditional African societies by modern regimes and points to ways women's power can be restored through the demolition of class hierarchies."